 Eat foods rich in iodine.

 Sea vegetables are a great source of dietary iodine.
-Too much iodine can be harmful, so it’s important to eat a diet rich in a variety of other thyroid balancing minerals, like selenium and zinc, and take a high quality multivitamin.
-My custom-formulated multivitamin is specially designed to provide all of the key thyroid-supporting nutrients, including iodine.
+However, too much iodine can be harmful.
+It’s important to eat a diet rich in a variety of other thyroid-balancing minerals.
+Calcium may be a good example.

 Juicing cruciferous vegetables allows their chemical components to be absorbed in your body in much greater concentrations.
 For this reason, juicing can be a great way to get vitamins, minerals, and antioxidants.